nicoleciceron/nicoleciceron.github.io/README.md

 ## Steps

 1. First, create a new repository from your GitHub profile.
-    > A repository is a directory where where your files related to your project will be stored. reposritories can either be stored locally or in this case, it would be stored online in GitHub.
+    > A repository is a directory where your files related to your project will be stored.
+Repositories can either be stored locally or in this case, it would be stored online in GitHub.

     ![repo](Images/add-repo-shortcut.png)